 The material used in your solar panel is also an influential factor as well.
-Currently on the market, there are monocrystalline, polycrystalline and thin film amorphous solar panels.
+Currently on the market, there are monocrystalline, polycrystalline and thin-film amorphous solar panels.
 And the panels differentiate with their look and efficiency in producing energy.

-Polycrystalline panels are more affordable alternative to the mono.
+Polycrystalline panels are a more affordable alternative to the mono.
 But the lower efficiency and color shift meant you will need a larger panel and less subtle aesthetic.

 Accessories to your system

 Now you have got a water pump and solar panels.
 And it is a good time to source the other accessories that you will need with the system.